arafatm/Notes/blinkist/writing.storyworthy.mathew.dicks.md

 afterward, they rarely even mention the car crash – all they remember is that sudden change from feeling alone to feeling loved.

-    “Don’t get hung up on the big moments, the unbelievable circumstances, or the hilarious details.
-Seek out the moments when you felt your heart move.”
+> Don’t get hung up on the big moments, the unbelievable circumstances, or the hilarious details.
+Seek out the moments when you felt your heart move.

 ## Find the beginning of your story by examining how it ends.